fordarnold/MoneyTrzz/README.md

 # MoneyTrzz
-> Easy money management to get you out of the Rat Race.
+> Manage your cash assets with ease, and get out of the Rat Race.

 This app is currently under development.